-Dog Sociable: Yes
+Dog Sociable: Yes,

 * TBC = "To be confirmed"

 Taco is a private surrender from the South Island.
-Taco's family were very sad to surrender him, however they feel they have tried everything (including dog trainers) to make Taco feel more confident and happy.
+Taco's family were very sad to surrender him, however they feel they have tried everything (including dog trainers) to make Taco feel more confident and less anxious.
 They have now made the selfless decision to surrender Taco and entrust him to us to assist him.